primer/react/.changeset/many-roses-hammer.md

 </tr>
 </table>

-### Leading and Trailing icons
+### Leading and trailing icons

-In the previous component, we allowed icon components to be direct children.
-This results in a lot of custom styling for the icon components.
-In the new one, we now have `leadinIcon` and `trailingIcon` properties.
+Previously including icons inside buttons required a lot of custom styling.
+In the new `Button` component, we now support first-class `leadingIcon` and `trailingIcon` props:

 <table>
 <tr>